juanpc2018/install-old-scsi-imacon-hasselblad-scanners-on-64-Bit-Windows/README.md

 There is an optional paid ConfigTool $20usd. in the Japan Ratoc web store.
 English web store is broken,

-To purchase the optional configtool + 1.36 FW. requires Website translator, Chrome, Vivaldi or browser.Yandex.com Select Standard Ground Shipping and will give automatically a Download Link at Check-Out.
+To purchase the optional configtool v1.60 + 1.36 FW.
+requires Website translator, Chrome, Vivaldi or browser.Yandex.com Select Standard Ground Shipping and will give automatically a Download Link at Check-Out.
 Japanese websites are strange.

-Optional paid configtool + Firmware 1.36 is designed for Windows Vista, Paid ConfigTool does Not work in Windows8.1 64-Bit, with Vista compatibility, installs, runs, but does Not detect the Scsi converter, gives error.
+Optional paid configtool v1.60 + Firmware 1.36 is designed for Windows Vista, Paid ConfigTool v1.60 does Not work in Windows8.1 64-Bit with Vista compatibility, installs, runs, but does Not detect the Scsi converter, gives error.
 Windows7 64-Bit untested, probably wont work.
-Paid ConfigTool is Vista Only.
+Paid ConfigTool v1.60 is Vista Only.
-Free ConfigTool is XP Only.
+Free ConfigTool v1.46 is XP Only.

 The paid Firmware 1.36 vs. Free 1.33 or 1.23 is the aditional support for Power Management Stand-By feature for FireWire introduced in Vista.
 Older Firmware 1.33 or 1.23 does Not have that, FireWire Power is Always ON.
+FW 1.23 maybe required in OS9.2 and older OSX 10.2

 Install .inf Driver in Windows8.1 from Device Manager, Select Have a Disk,